Mu-Sigma/HVT/README.md

 22nd January, 2026

-In this version of the HVT package, the following enhancement and feature have been made:
+In this version of the HVT package, the following enhancement and feature has been made:

 **Enhancement**